 Nottingham isn’t a city many people think of visiting, especially if they’re only in the UK for a short time.
 However, Nottingham is conveniently located in the centre of England and makes a great base for exploring the surrounding Midlands region and everything it has to offer.

 Consider spending a weekend in Nottingham (or longer if you have the time) and learning more about this fascinating city and its history.
-Here are six things to know before you visit Nottingham.
+Here are six reasons why you should consider visiting Nottingham.

 Nottingham was once the lace production hub of Europe, with huge lace factories producing this fine cloth for the upper classes all over the continent and the world.
 This industrial history has now been transformed into the coolest area of the city.

 The Lace Market area is still characterised by these beautiful red brick factories which have now been converted into independent stores, restaurants and bars.

 If you’re looking for the best places to eat in Nottingham or perhaps to frequent one of Nottingham’s well-loved hidden bars, you’ll find many of them in the Lace Market and Hockley area of the city.

 For secret bars, check out the Hockley Arts Club, Lost Property, Boilermaker or Secret Garden.

 Nottingham Castle recently reopened in 2021 after a £30 million renovation.
 The castle is perched high on the sandstone cliffs overlooking the city.

 The castle also had a significant role in English history, including the Norman Conquest, the War of the Roses, the English Civil War and the rebellions of the early 1800s, when the castle was burnt to the ground.